Introduction: NOISE FROM TOYS (Part I)

 Step 5: Something Is Lost and Something Was Found

-But ..
-This is the whole experiment in the first place and ..
-I found an amazing sound, which is obtained if a resistor is placed between the wires of the audio output.
-When I use a potentiometer 330 ohm under and the sound turned out to change .
-But ..
-After that I found a potentiometer (rheostat) of even less resistance (50 ohms) and when I installed it, the sound changed and it got even better!
+This is the whole experiment at the first, and I found an amazing sound that is obtained if a resistor is placed between the wires of the audio output: when I use a potentiometer 330 ohm under and the sound turned out to change .!

-As a result, we have distorted a musical sample recorded in a toy on a microchip and turned it into noise .
-Moreover, we can in some way manage the parameters of this noise with the help of special buttons, a resistor and our imagination including.
+As a result, we have distorted a musical sample recorded in a toy on a microcircuit and turned it into noise ..
+Moreover, we can in some way manage the parameters of noise with the help of special «touchable buttons» on a resistor ..

-I think that this is all for the first part of our instructions.
-In the next part, we'll get connect several such small toys into big one and thereby create even more amazing noise sounds.
+In the next part, we'll get to connect several such small toys into one, thus creating even more amazing Noise Sounds .!